-MEMC is not expected to provide operational involvement in an emergency response but has an important role in effective leadership and communications during and after an emergency.
+The MEMC is chaired by the Lord Mayor of the Council.
+The MEMC has no authority in the command, control, or coordination of a response to an emergency.
+However, the MEMC has an important role in effective leadership and stakeholder communications during and after an emergency.
 It does this by meeting, if possible, during and after the emergency.
 At that time, the MEMC will provide strategic advice regarding Council's emergency response.
 As many emergencies occur without warning, there may not be an opportunity for MEMC to meet prior to or during an emergency.